WPgenWeakest Precondition Generator

 end.

-Further in the chapter, we will establish the soundness of the wpgen.
-For the moment, we simply state the soundness theorem, to explain how it can be exploited for verifying concrete programs.
+In the next chapter, we will establish the soundness of the wpgen.
+For the moment, we simply state the soundness theorem, then explain how it can be exploited for verifying concrete programs.

 Parameter wpgen_sound : E t Q,